NSE - National Stock Exchange

 NSE works similarly to other stock exchanges around the world.
 Some brokers deal with orders from their clients (buy/sell-side).
 Brokers send these orders to the exchange for matching.
 Orders are matched based on price-time priority (better-priced orders get priority).
 Once an order is filled, the counterparty information is sent to both parties for settlement.
 The trade is settled through a clearing corporation, ensuring there is no default from either party.

 The exchange offers trading, clearing and settlement services in equity, equity derivatives, debt and currency derivatives segments.
-It is the first exchange in India to introduce an electronic trading facility, thus connecting the investor base of the entire country.
+It is the first exchange in India to introduce an electronic trading facility.

 NSE has a fully-integrated business model comprising exchange listings, trading services, clearing and settlement services, indices, market data feeds, technology solutions and financial education offerings.
 NSE also oversees compliance by trading and clearing members with SEBI regulations through various departments, including surveillance, arbitration and risk management.